Opening Hours Open 7 days a week

 You can annul a marriage or a civil partnership for a number of reasons, such as:

-• it was not consummated - you have not had sexual intercourse with the person you married or registered a civil partnership with since the wedding (does not apply for same sex couples)
+• it was not consummated - you have not had sexual intercourse with the person you married or registered a civil partnership with since the wedding (does not apply to same-sex couples)

 • you did not properly consent to the marriage or civil partnership - for example, you were forced into it